 11 tips for effectively screening test participants

-The right participants are able to provide you with the type of valid feedback that could assist with some meaningful improvements to your design.
+When you're conducting user research, you need to make sure that you're effectively screening participants.
+After all, the right participants are able to provide you valid feedback that can help make meaningful improvements to your design.

-So how can you effectively screen your test participants so you’re only getting the most valuable data?
+How can you effectively screen your test participants so you’re only getting the most valuable information?

-Imagine you work at a pet food company that offers food for dogs.
+Need an example of what this looks like?
+Imagine you work at a pet food company.
 To get feedback on a new product that’s made for small and medium-sized dogs, you would only want to survey small and medium dog owners.
-Eliminating large or extra large dog owners will give you the exact insights you are looking for and would increase your research credibility by tenfold.
+Eliminating large or extra large dog owners will give you the exact insights you are looking for and would increase your research credibility.

 Types of screener questions